Where should I setup a bank account in Playa Flamingo?

 We asked expats in Playa Flamingo what banks they use and there advice about banking.
 They advised...

 "Expats considering retirement in Playa Flamingo should be aware that the cost of living can be higher than in other parts of Costa Rica due to its popularity as a tourist destination.
 They should also know that while Spanish is the official language, English is widely spoken due to the large expat community.
 Healthcare in Costa Rica is of a high standard, with both public and private options available, but it's advisable to have health insurance.
 The climate in Playa Flamingo is tropical, with a dry season from December to April and a rainy season from May to November.
 Expats should be aware that they will need a residency permit to stay in Costa Rica long-term, and the process can be lengthy and complex.
 It's also important to know that while crime rates are relatively low, petty crime like theft can be an issue, so it's important to take precautions.
 The local culture is friendly and relaxed, but it's still important to respect local customs and traditions.
 The infrastructure in Playa Flamingo is good, with reliable internet and utilities, but power outages can occur.
-Finally, expats should know that while Playa Flamingo has a lot to offer in terms of natural beauty and outdoor activities, it's a small town and may not offer the same level of entertainment or amenities as a larger city," mentioned another expat when asked about moving to Playa Flamingo, Costa Rica.
+Finally, expats should know that while Playa Flamingo has a lot to offer in terms of natural beauty and outdoor activities, it's a small town and may not offer the same level of entertainment or amenities as a larger city," remarked another expat in Playa Flamingo, Costa Rica.

 Other Questions: